Blood Bank Lab Setup

 • Component Preparation: Separating blood into components (red cells, plasma, platelets).

-• Testing: Screening for infectious diseases, blood grouping, and compatibility.
+• Testing: Screening of infectious diseases, blood grouping and blood compatibility.

 • Storage: Maintaining optimal conditions for blood and components.

-• Distribution: Supplying blood to hospitals, clinics, and research centers.
+• Distribution: Supplying blood to hospitals, clinics, and research facilities.

 • Quality Control: Ensuring safety, traceability, and regulatory compliance.